Skip to main content

 What type of accident caused your injury?

 Select the category that best describes your situation.
 This affects settlement ranges because different accident types carry different liability dynamics.
+Not sure?
+Pick the closest match — the calculator handles the rest in steps 2–4.

 How Personal Injury Settlements Are Calculated in New York

-When you're injured due to someone else's negligence in New York — whether on Long Island, in Nassau County, Suffolk County, Queens, Brooklyn, or anywhere in the state — your settlement is typically composed of two categories of damages: economic damages (quantifiable losses like medical bills and lost wages) and non-economic damages (pain and suffering, emotional distress, and loss of enjoyment of life).
-Whether your case involves a car accident on the LIE, a slip and fall at a retail store, or medical malpractice, the calculation methods are largely the same.
+When you're injured due to someone else's negligence in New York — whether on Long Island, in Nassau County, Suffolk County, Queens, Brooklyn, or anywhere in the state — your settlement typically falls into two categories of damages.
+Economic damages cover quantifiable losses like medical bills and lost wages.
+Non-economic damages cover pain and suffering, emotional distress, and loss of enjoyment of life.

 The Multiplier Method

-The most widely used approach by insurance companies and attorneys.
-Your total economic damages are multiplied by a factor between 1.5 and 5+ based on injury severity.
-A broken arm from a bicycle accident might warrant a 2x multiplier, while a traumatic brain injury from a truck accident could justify 5x or higher.
-Insurance companies use proprietary software like Colossus and ClaimIQ that internally applies this method — but typically with conservative multipliers designed to minimize payouts.
+Insurance companies and attorneys use this approach most widely.
+They multiply your total economic damages by a factor between 1.5 and 5+ based on injury severity.
+For example, a broken arm from a bicycle accident might warrant a 2x multiplier, while a traumatic brain injury from a truck accident could justify 5x or higher.

 The Per Diem Method